sime/sime/README.md

 ### Hello, from Simon :)

-Based in Berlin.
+Based in Prague.
 Lover of Webapps and Serverless.

 Links:
 * [Bojagi](https://bojagi.io/) Making tools for designers to review implemented components